bartificer/programming-by-stealth/instalmentResources/pbs131/pbs131a/README.md

 # A Virtual Replicator

-A JavaScript class representing a Star-Trek-like replicator bundled as an ES6 module.
+A JavaScript class representing a Star Trek-like replicator bundled as an ES6 module.

 The class is easy to use: